 How many cavities are normal per person?

 Each patient is different.
 The National Institute of Health says that over 90% of adults will have cavities in their lifetime.
-In a study performed, it was calculated that the
+In a study performed, it was calculated that the average amount of cavities an individual has in their lifetime is 3.28.

 How long do cavity fillings last?